 To the extent reasonable and technically possible, Customer must take precautions during the implementation of the Application using the API to ensure that Customer’s Application will continue to work properly even if the API is not available, whether caused by DeepL’s or Customer’s fault.

-Customer must immediately inform DeepL if there are reasons to expect a significant increase in the number of API Requests for reasons such as an extraordinary surge in End Users, unusual marketing, promotions or other campaigns.
+Customer shall immediately inform DeepL if there are reasons to expect a significant increase in the number of API Requests for reasons such as an extraordinary surge in End Users, unusual marketing, promotions or other campaigns.

 If DeepL provides a new version of the API, Customer shall implement the new version of the API into its Application within a reasonable period of time from the announcement of the new API version, considering the extent of the changes, usual development time in the industry and the justified interests of Customer, including the individual capacities of Customer.